datalad-handbook/book/docs/basics/101-105-install.rst

    # in the root of DataLad-101:
    $ cd ../../
    $ cat << EOT >> notes.txt
-   The command 'datalad install [--source] PATH' installs a dataset from e.g., a URL or a path.
+   The command 'datalad clone URL/PATH [PATH]' clones a dataset from e.g., a URL or a path.
-   If you install a dataset into an existing dataset (as a subdataset), remember to specify the root of the superdataset with the '-d' option.
+   If you clone a dataset into an existing dataset (as a subdataset), remember to specify the root of the superdataset with the '-d' option.

    EOT
    $ datalad save -m "Add note on datalad install"

+.. findoutmore:: datalad clone and datalad install

+   DataLad has two commands to obtain datasets, :command:`datalad clone` but also :command:`datalad install` (:manpage:`datalad-install` manual).
+If you are already familiar with :command:`datalad install` and are confused why the handbook would introduce :command:`clone` instead of :command:`install` first, a later hidden section will elaborate on the differences between the two commands to give insights into why we start with :command:`clone`.
+If you are more confident using :command:`install`, feel free to do so.

 .. note::